Skip to main content

 ]

-• Newline-delimited objects: each line is considered an event.
+• Newline-delimited objects: each line is a separate event.

 For example: